Breast Self Examination

 - Do not panic – most breast lumps are not cancerous

 - Make an appointment with a healthcare provider

-For more information relating to Breast Cancer, please contact our Consultant Breast Surgeon below:
+For consultation on Breast Cancer, make an appointment with our Consultant Breast Surgeon below: